GregShiner/ocaml_borrow_checker/README.md

 ## Analysis

-Most of the static analysis steps are repeats of interp without storing the actual value or computation, so only the differences will be discussed.
+Most of the static analysis steps are repeats of the interpret step without storing the actual value or computation, so only the differences will be discussed.
 The primary purpose of the static analyzer is to check code for semantic errors.
 If a static analyzer can check for many different kinds of errors upfront, then the interpreter can make more assumptions about the program which can make it even more performant.
 Ex: Our interpreter does not perform borrow checking.
 It simply assumes all borrows are valid because they passed the borrow checker in the static analyzer.

 ### Environment

-In analysis, the environment is a tree structure instead of of a flat hashtable, this allows for changes of earlier environments to be reflected in subsequence analysis calls deeper down the syntax tree and prevent usage of moved values.
+In analysis, the environment is a tree structure instead of of a flat hash table, this allows for changes of earlier environments to be reflected in subsequence analysis calls deeper down the syntax tree and prevent usage of moved values.

 ### Borrow checker